We, the peoples of South Africa,

 Communities shall protect themselves

-Each community has the right to defend itself from being harmed by outsiders.
+Each community has the right to defend itself from being harmed.

 People who respect and live in harmony with the other members of a natural community shall care for and defend that community and stop human activities that they have good reason to believe may harm the community.